apache/mxnet/tools/pip/doc/CU90_ADDITIONAL.md

 <!--- specific language governing permissions and limitations -->
 <!--- under the License. -->

+**CUDA 9.0 package for MXNet is no longer maintained for new releases.**

 Prerequisites
 -------------
 This package supports Linux and Windows platforms.
 You may also want to check: